elliottt/elliottt.github.io/content/cv/_index.md

 **Infrastructure Engineer** - Working on the [sorbet] typechecker for ruby.

 ## groq, inc. Sept 2017 - March 2019
-**Compiler Engineer** - Working on a compiler for tensorflow models, targeting a custom ASIC that accelerates inference.
+**Compiler Engineer** - Worked on a compiler for tensorflow models, targeting a custom ASIC that accelerates inference.
 Focusing on compiler performance and optimization of results.